jseuren/AGL-Developer-Test/README.md

 ## Assumptions for test

 - There should be at least one owner with a cat
-- All owners should be assigned a gender
+- All cat owners should be assigned a gender
 - All cats defined should have a name